Basic Information about Chemical Data Reporting

 - Find out how to identify if your chemical substance is one of those affected.

-- Only one reporting threshold (either 25,000 lbs or 2,500 lbs) applies to a chemical substance for the 2020 CDR.
-The correct reporting threshold is determined based on the whether the chemical substance is the subject of the certain TSCA actions as of June 1, 2020.
+- Only one reporting threshold (either 25,000 lbs or 2,500 lbs) applies to a chemical substance.
+The correct reporting threshold is determined based on the whether the chemical substance is the subject of the certain TSCA actions as of the beginning of the submission period (i.e., June 1 of the reporting year)

 - The next submission period is in 2024, when manufacturers (including importers) will determine their need to report based on production volumes from the years 2020 to 2023.